I’m a big fan of Armour thyroid (and other formulations of NDT) and have used it on many, many patients.

 Before you jump off the NDT bandwagon be sure to at least check out these other formulations.

-I've written in detail about these thyroid medications (and others) and their pros and cons on other articles which you can look to for more information.
+I’ve written in detail about these thyroid medications (and others) and their pros and cons in other articles which you can look to for more information.

 Other formulations of NDT include:

 - WP Thyroid

 - Armour thyroid (the one we are discussing today)

 - And many others depending on the country you live in (these may be referred to as NDT or natural desiccated thyroid hormone)

 #2.
 Armour thyroid may be better for weight loss compared to other thyroid medications.